atoonk/tcp-to-quic-proxy/README.md

 # tcp-to-quic-proxy
-Quick to TCP proxy and vice versa.
+Quic to TCP proxy and vice versa.
 Mostlt to explore the Quic Go library

 In this example we have 4 nodes, as the diagram below.
 These are the nodes:
 1) a TCP listener, that proxies to an upstream Quic server